sassoftware/iot-kubernetes-monitoring-esp/README.md

 - **customizations** is the folder that contains the Loki/Promtail artifacts, the sample Grafana dashboards for ESP, the Kubernetes ingress definitions for the monitoring components, and the **user.env** with custom install options settings:
 	- **user.env** contains custom option settings for the deployment of the monitoring components.
 If necessary, review and modify the settings before deploying.
 A couple of considerations apply:
-		- **LOKI_ENABLED** must be set to "True" for SAS ESP project logs to be monitored;
+		- **LOKI_ENABLED** must be set to **True** for SAS ESP project logs to be monitored;
 		- **LOKI_LOGFMT** must be set according to the format used by Kubernetes to write logs.
-As of the writing of this document, the format is "cri" for Azure, and "docker" for other providers like AWS.
+As of the writing of this document, the format is **cri** for Azure, and **docker** for other providers like AWS.
 	- **user-values-prom-operator-host/path-based.yaml.sample** contain sample settings for host or path-based access to the monitoring components.
 Path-based access is used for cloud-based deployments.
 When installing, copy the appropriate sample file to **user-values-prom-operator.yaml** in the same folder and customize it according to your needs.
+	- **dashboards** contains the sample Grafana dashboards.
+	- **loki** stores the artifacts used to install Loki/Promtail.
+	- **monitors** contains the service monitor definition for Loki/Promtail
 - **Management** is the folder that stores the Viya_Manager code.
 The following are found inside it:
 	- **Viya_Manager**;
-	- A **Deployment** subfolder containing a **Manual** and an **Operator** directory, each holding a set of scripts for the manual and automated deployment of Viya (through the Deployment Operator).
+- **github** is an optional placeholder for the binaries for the ESP monitoring stack.
+- **viya4-monitoring-kubernetes-main** is the folder created by untarring the monitoring stack binaries.
+It contains configuration files and scripts for both the monitoring and logging components of Viya.
+The content of this folder should never be modified.

 </p>
 </details>